abbeyperini/100-days-of-code/log.md

 ### Day 21: October 12, Monday

 **Today's Progress**: Tried a few ways to make a fancy css dropdown menu on my personal site able to be navigated by keyboard.
 Didn't get it to work.
 It's looking like I might have to rebuild it to make it accessible.

+### Day 22: October 13, Tuesday

+**Today's Progress**: Researched what is and isn't feasible for one of our "stretch goals" for a current project.